apache/airflow/docs/howto/connection/jdbc.rst

     Port of host to connect to.
 Not user in ``JdbcOperator``.

 Extra (optional)
     Specify the extra parameters (as json dictionary) that can be used in JDBC connection.
-The following parameters out of the standard python parameters are supported:
+The following parameters out of the standard Python parameters are supported:

     * ``conn_prefix`` - Used to build the connection url in ``SparkJDBCOperator``, added in front of host (``conn_prefix`` ``host`` [: ``port`` ] / ``schema``)
     * ``extra__jdbc__drv_clsname`` - Full qualified Java class name of the JDBC driver.
 For ``JdbcOperator``.